Beauly railway station: History

 Following a local campaign, the station was reopened on 15 April 2002.
 A new single platform, shelter and car park were built in a £250,000 project.
 The platform is the shortest in Great Britain: at the length of 15.06 m, it is shorter than a single carriage of a train that is usually used on this line.
-The platform's length only allows for a single door on the train to be opened, most frequently it is the frontmost door.
+The platform's length only allows for a single door on the train to be opened.

 Facilities

 There is a small car park at the station, in which there are cycle racks and lockers.
 On the platform, there is a modern waiting shelter, in which there is a payphone.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.